 Example 4 for when the child stops attending the service before their enrolment ends

 Brad enrolled his child in day care until the end of the year.
 Brad’s child will attend the same day care next year.
-Brad’s child will go two days a week next year and it will be under a new enrolment.
+Brad’s child will go 2 days a week next year and it will be under a new enrolment.
 The last day of care under the current enrolment is 20 December.
 Brad contacts the service to let them know his child can’t attend on this day.
 In most circumstances, we won’t pay CCS for a child that doesn’t attend on the last day of their enrolment period.
 However, Brad speaks to his service and they agree to record this as an approved absence.
 Brad will get CCS for 20 December as the service confirmed he met an approved reason.

 If you decide not to use child care, you can contact us to end your child’s CCS eligibility.

-When you can use a gap fee waiver
+When a gap fee waiver applies

 If you get CCS, you generally need to make a co-contribution to your child care fees.
 You do this by paying the difference between your fees and your CCS amount.
 This is known as the gap fee.